CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 ## Step 1 - Install Miniconda

-[Click this](https://docs.conda.io/projects/miniconda/en/latest/) to open a web browser and navigate to the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) download page.
+[Click this](https://docs.conda.io/projects/miniconda/en/latest/) to open a web browser and navigate to the Miniconda download page.

 <img src="../../assets/install/miniconda_website.PNG"/>

 There is a seperate installation file depending on the type of computer you are using.
-For this tutorial, we will use the Windows installation.
+This tutorial was made on a Windows machine but the process should be similar on other operation systems.
 Click the file and it will download to your Downloads folder, or you can right-click and select "Save Link As..." and choose an alternative location to save the install file.

 Double click the file to begin the installation file.
 This will open an installation window: